What Is Accreditation?

 Types of Accreditation

 - Institutional accreditation: Institutional accreditors review entire institutions.
 Cornell University has been accredited by the Middle States Commission on Higher Education since 1921 and was most recently reaffirmed in 2021.
 Inquiries may be directed to them at 3624 Market Street, Suite 2 West, Philadelphia, PA 19104.
-Cornell’s official Statement of Accreditation Status is maintained at the Middle States website.
+Cornell’s official Statement of Accreditation Status is maintained on the Middle States website.

 - Specialized and Professional Accreditation: Specialized and professional accreditors operate throughout the country and review programs and some single-purpose institutions.
 At Cornell, there are many programs that have specialized or professional accreditation.